loscrossos/core_framepackstudio/README.md

 ## TLDR Installation

-These are the summarized commands to install and run core_framepackStudio
+These are the summarized commands to install and run core_framepackStudio.
+Detailed steps follow below.

 **Mac**
 ```